 You are being graded AS IF you were in the exam hall at that moment in time.
 So please don’t make the mistake of treating this as an assignment.
 It still demands and requires the same level of attention and knuckling down that any ordinary exam does.

-5. FINALLY – SAVE YOUR MATERIALS AND FILES ON 2 USB STICKS
+5. FINALLY – SAVE YOUR MATERIALS AND FILES IN 2 LOCATIONS

 Allow me to share a story about my open book exam for Equity.